Real gamma distribution on analytic bundles of flag varieties: Introduction

-In this paper, we aim to explore the various aspects of statistical distributions on Grassmannians, especially their flags and vector bundles.
-We are classifying double flags by the ampleness of such a matrix normal distribution and its generalisations,
+Despite this progress, the generalization of such distributions to more general flag varieties and to matrix normal distributions with heterogeneous covariance structures remains challenging.
+In this paper, we explore statistical distributions on Grassmannians and their flag bundles, aiming to classify double flags via the ampleness of such a matrix normal family and its generalisations,